What is eczema?

-AD frequently begins in infancy before age one, with dry scaly patches on the face, scalp and forehead.
+AD frequently begins in infancy with dry scaly patches on the face, scalp and forehead.
 About 90% of children develop AD before their fifth birthday, and it often disappears as the child grows.
 However, some children with AD never outgrow it.
 Many people with AD also have asthma and hay fever.

 Some adults with AD never had it as a child.
 This is called adult-onset AD and usually appears around age 50.
 Some adults had AD as a child, and it went away, only to return years later.

 Eczema begins as a sudden, intensely itchy rash and inflammation that evolves into weeping and oozing pimples.
-Itching is so intense that victims scratch until the skin bleeds.
+Itching is so intense that victims often scratch until the skin bleeds and becomes infected.
 The more they scratch the worse the itch.
-Eventually the skin becomes scaly and leathery and continues to itch.
+Eventually the skin becomes thick, discolored and leathery, and continues to itch.

 What are the symptoms of eczema?

 - Intense itching that can interfere with sleep